-The allocation of funds among three blocks has been made 60% on the basis of population and 40% on area as general principle adopted by the Tribal Development Department of the State for the allocation of funds under decentralized planning programmes.
 The Border areas constitute about 23% of the geographical area of the State inhabited by about 1% of the total State population and 40% population of Scheduled Areas of H.P.
+The allocation of funds among three blocks has been made 60% on the basis of population and 40% on area as general principle adopted by the Tribal Development Department of the State under decentralized planning programmes.